AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

 Line 3 can also be made permanent:
 Edit ~/.bash_profile by appending line "export GOPATH=$HOME/go", and then run the command ``source ~/.bash_profile`` for the GOPATH path to take effect.

 For Windows, GOPATH and other environment variables can be edited from System Properties.
 Also note that you might have to either reboot your windows machine or at least close the current cmd window and open a new one to ensure that the environment variables are set.
-You can check by running "echo %GOPATH%"
+You can check by running ``echo %GOPATH%``

-4.2 For **downloading, building and setting up the Aviatrix Terraform Provider,** please follow `these instructions <https://github.com/AviatrixSystems/terraform-provider-aviatrix>`_
+4.2 For **downloading, building and setting up the Aviatrix Terraform Provider,** please follow `these instructions <https://github.com/terraform-providers/terraform-provider-aviatrix>`_